 The Riemann hypothesis is one of the most important unsolved problems in all of mathematics.
-Currently a 1\$ Million dollar prize for its solution is being offered - it is one of the seven $Millennium\ Prize\ Problems$, each which is worth 1\$ Million.
-Essential to our understanding the behavior of the prime numbers, the Riemann hypothesis states that all non-trivial roots of the Riemann zeta function lie on the line $x=\frac{1}{2}$.
-If someone finds just one non-trivial root of the Riemann zeta function that is not on this line they will have disproven the Riemann hypothesis, becoming 1\$ Million richer and having shocked the mathematical community to its core.
+Currently a 1\$ Million dollar prize for its solution is being offered - it is one of the seven Millennium Prize Problems, each which is worth 1\$ Million.
+Essential to our understanding the behavior of the prime numbers, the Riemann hypothesis states that all non-trivial roots of the Riemann zeta function lie on the line $x = \frac{1}{2}$.
+If someone finds just one non-trivial root of the Riemann hypothesis, becoming 1\$ Million richer and having shocked the mathematical community to its core.
 Posed by Bernhard Riemann (German mathematician; 1826 - 1866) in 1859, mathematicians feel a long way from having hope that a proof is forthcoming.
 Dedicated to exploring roots of the zeta function, the distributed computing project ZetaGrid was the largest in the world in the early 2000's.
 Over one billion roots were checked each day and over 10,000,000,000,000 roots were found - all of them lying expectedly along the critical line.
-The Riemann hypothesis and the Birch and Swinnerton-Dyer conjecture, another of the Millennium Prize Problems, are the focus of a chapter in Discovering the Art of Mathematics - Number Theory.
+The Riemann hypothesis and the Birch and

+Swinnerton-Dyer conjecture, another of the Millennium Prize Problems, are the focus of a chapter in Discovering the Art of Mathematics - Number Theory.